-This is a full year course; students must take both semesters to prepare for the AP Exam.
+Full year course; students must take both semesters to prepare for the AP Exam

 This course provides students with the conceptual framework, knowledge, and analytical skills necessary to deal with the science of chemistry.
 Designed to be the equivalent of introductory college chemistry, students may earn college credit by examination.